RERA Act

 Key Objectives of RERA

-- Consumer Protection: RERA's primary objective is to safeguard the interests of homebuyers by ensuring that builders deliver projects on time and as per the promised specifications.
+- Consumer Protection: RERA's primary objective is to safeguard the interests of homebuyers by ensuring that builders deliver projects on time and follow the promised specifications.
 It also establishes a grievance redressal mechanism for disputes between buyers and developers.

-- Transparency: RERA mandates that developers register their projects with the regulatory authority.
+- Transparency: RERA requires developers to register their projects with the regulatory authority.
 Detailed project information, including project plans, layout, and financial details, must be disclosed to the public.
 This transparency helps buyers make informed decisions.

 - Accountability: Developers are required to deposit a significant portion of the project funds in a separate escrow account.
 This ensures that the funds are used exclusively for the development of the registered project, reducing the risk of diversion.